TrendingTechnology/saga/readme.md

   if term in keyof start:
     yield start[term - 1]
   elif term > len start:
-    yield from let x in term to term - len start select fib start x
+    yield from let x in term - len start to term select fib start x
       fold left (+)
   else:
-    raise new Error "Invalid Sequence"
+    raise new Error \Invalid\ Sequence

-law String[T](x) impl Y =
-  fn toString: str = self
 ```

 ## History

-The web is a platform with a mostly fixed set of APIs and technologies, and JavaScript remains the de facto standard for web development.
-We know JavaScript isn't the best language for every task, especially when developing complex applications.
-To avoid this problem, several new languages and transpilers from existing languages have been developed, generating JS code without even writing a single line, all without having to think about the underlying implementation or limitations of the language.
+The web is a platform with a mostly fixed set of APIs and web technologies, including HTML, CSS and JavaScript.
+JavaScript was not initially designed to be scalable or a good viable option for building complex applications for the web, and as such, new languages and transpilers for existing languages have been developed.
+And with the advent of new technologies such as WebAssembly, web applications not written with JavaScript can perform much faster than with JavaScript.

-Saga started out as a holiday project from an idea that centred about breaking the boundaries between JavaScript and Python by combining their APIs into a single language.
-The project soon expanded into extensive research, gathering syntax and ideas from other languages in the form of code snippets, regular expressions, themes and grammar files that I tinkered with.

-Why Saga?
-Rhymes with Java.
+Saga started out as a holiday project in experimenting with language grammars, writing and experimenting with code snippets, researching and writing documentation.
+Saga's influences are diverse, starting out with Python, Ruby, OCaml, Flix, Rust, Bash, C#, F#, Haskell, Nim, Elixir, Scala, YAML, Stylus and far too many languages to list.

 ### Saga's Goals